unified-doc/unified-doc-dom/spec.md

 ## `docElement`
 A `docElement` refers to the document DOM element (usually a `div`) rendered by `unified-doc`.
 Having a reference to the actual DOM element allows us to implement features that affect only the `docElement`, without risk of influencing other sections of the web document.

-With knowledge that a `docElement` is related to its `doc` instance, and by that association, to its source content, we can interface DOM-based methods directly with the document's source content.
-This is extremely powerful because we can be confident that any DOM APIs will interface directly with the source content (implemented by `unified-doc`), without needing to account for varying content types.
+The `docElement` is related to its `doc` instance, through `unified-doc`.
+As a result, any DOM-based methods interacting with the `docElement`'s content is directly interacting with the `doc` instance, and by extension, its source content.
+This is extremely powerful, and opens up DOM operations to manipulating the underlying source content irregardless of content type, as illustrated in the following examples:

-Some examples of DOM-based methods being interoperable with the source content are listed below:
 - Capture text selection events as `Mark` objects compatible with `unified-doc` to easily support ways to add `marks` through DOM interactions.
-- Marked elements under a `docElement` are directly related to `marks` specified on a `doc` instance.
-Iteration of marked elements can therefore be done programmatically by iterating over the `marks` data.
+- Marked elements rendered under a `docElement` can be programmatically iterated through declarative data since they are modeled by the `marks` data supplied to `unified-doc`.
-- Apply any interoperable web technologies to the `docElement` to build rich document features.
-A few ideas that come to mind:
+- Potentially new ways of creating text editors where editing interactions through the `docElement` DOM node is directly updating the [hast][] tree.

+Since the `docElement` is just a DOM element, we should be able to apply web technologies to build cool features for all documents rendered by `unified-doc`.
+A few ideas include:
-  - Scaled document preview
+- Scalable document preview
 - Printable pages
 - Saving documents as images/canvas/pdf
 - and other [ideas][]

 ## Glossary
 - **`doc`**: Refers to a `unified-doc` instance.
 A `doc` is compiled and rendered into a `docElement`.